 Of course, I included BB-8 because there is no way I would pass up the chance to design an ORANGE droid.
 And check out the insanely talented quilting done by my friend, and fellow Star Wars fan, Nancy Stovall:

 The pattern is all straight seams and snowballs, with a few templates for the funky shapes.
 It’s nothing you can’t sew if you can hold to a decent 1/4” seam.
 It finishes at 42” x 52”, which is perfect for a snuggle, or a great start to something bigger.

-Best of all, it’s FREE.
-Seriously.
-Yours for the taking – though be sweet, and send people back to me for it, and if you like my other stuff, do consider buying some 🙂 Yes, I don’t want to tangle with Disney, but more than that, I want our girls (and my fellow fans) to be able to finally have a quilt that includes such a great HEROINE.
+Best of all, this pattern is a fundraiser for ChickTech.org, a great organization that supports women in technology careers.
+ALL proceeds go to ChickTech, quarterly – I don’t make a cent from it.
+Yes, I don’t want to tangle with Disney, but more than that, I want our girls (and my fellow fans) to be able to finally have a quilt that includes such a great HEROINE.

 So this one is for YOU!
-You can download it here.
+You shop for it here.

 And here’s a chart of suggested colors of fabrics by manufacturer.

 Here’s a supplemental pattern for just BB-8, at twice the scale of the main pattern.